Landing Page Trends To Get Your Inspo Running In 2022

 What are these things exactly?

 - By keeping video content short and sweet, marketers know how to answer the key questions of their audience.
 Which means that their content is useful and straight to the point.
-Which leads us to the third fact.
+This leads us to the third fact.

 - Videos are SEO optimized straight from the beginning.
 And look at the results of that practice: